1.2.10

 Newsjunkie.net is a resource guide for journalists.
 We show who's behind the news, and provide tools to help navigate the modern business of information.

 Aaren is a veteran of several Bay Area tech startups.
-He is a graduate of the Oakland School for the Arts, with a specialty in digital art and design.
+He is a graduate of Oakland School for the Arts, with a background in film and specialty in digital art and design.

 Simon is an art and science hybrid, equally adept on double bass and web dev.
 A recent USC graduate in computer science, Simon brings his contagious creative energy to the user experience at Newsjunkie.net.